Object Tracking Incorporating Transfer Learning into Unscented and Cubature Kalman Filters: Bayesian Transfer Learning Filter Approach under Gaussian Domain

-In the \ac{btlf} approach, the predictive density, $p(\bx_{k} \mid \bx_{k-1})$, the measurement likelihood density, $p(\bz_{k} \mid \bx_{k})$, and the transferred predicted observation likelihood density, $p(\bet^{\LR}_{k} \mid \bx^{\TR}_{k})$, follow Gaussian distributions.
-This is due to the assumption that the state and measurement noises in the state space models given by \eqref{eq:ssr_1} and \eqref{eq:ssr_2} are Gaussian, as described in \eqref{eq:noise_vw}.
+In the \ac{btlf} approach, the predictive density, $p(\bx_{k} \mid \bx_{k-1})$, the measurement likelihood density, $p(\bz_{k} \mid \bx_{k})$, and the transferred predicted observation likelihood density, $p(\bz^{\LR}_{k|k\!-\!1} \mid \bx^{\TR}_k)$, follow Gaussian distributions.
+This is due to the assumption that the state and measurement noises in the state space models given by \eqref{eq:ssr_1} and \eqref{eq:ssr_2} are Gaussian.
 Therefore, this assumption leads to a Gaussian posterior density~\cite{Gordon-1993-Bayesian,Arasaratnam-2009-CKF}.
 Under this Gaussian assumption, the \ac{btlf} approach can be refined to recursively update the mean and covariance of the conditional densities over time, measurements, and transferred parameters.
-Fig.~\ref{fig:BTL_Daigram} illustrates the procedure of both the source and primary tracking filters, incorporating a transfer learning approach between these two tracking filters.